LearnOnDemandSystems/20532CIDL-EXP-M3/content.md

 On the Debug menu, click Start Debugging.

 #### :bulb: KNOWLEDGE
 Note: If this is the first time you are creating a build for this solution, NuGet will implicitly restore any missing packages.
 You do not have to manually restore the missing packages.
+It may take several minutes to fully open the Web App first time.

 #### :camera: SCREENSHOT
 >LODSProperties